mdsimpson/wordpress-plugin-shortcodes-actions-filters/readme.txt

 = 2.0 =

-Significant upgrade: now can create shortcodes and pull in shortcodes from Shortcode Exec PHP.
+Significant upgrade: now can create shortcodes and import shortcodes from Shortcode Exec PHP.
 Can manage different pieces of code, having them individually activated or not.